 Enter Bird's Name in Search Box:

 Distinctions: The male and female are similar in appearance, mostly black and white.
-Western subspecies from beyond the Rocky Mountains Range, show a darker sooty to browner plumage.
+Western subspecies from beyond the Rocky Mountain range, show a darker sooty to browner plumage.
 Males have two red occipital or nuchal patches on the back of their crowns.
 Both birds have bold superciliums above their eyes, large white areas from their nape to the tail feathers.
 Most have large white spots on their wings.

 |B L||W W||W||Family||Latin Name|

-|9.25" 23.5cm||15" 38.1cm||2.3oz 65.2g||Picidae||Picoides villosus|
+|9.25" 23.5cm||15" 38.1cm||2.3oz 65.2g||Picidae||Dryobates villosus|